 (B) Assessment of Provisional Duties

 Generally, where the President makes a preliminary determination and considers that the imposition of duty is necessary to prevent injury, all dumped or subsidized imports from the countries involved in the investigation are subject to provisional duty.
-The provisional period starts on the date that the preliminary determination is made and ends on the earlier of the date that the President causes the investigation to be terminated or date that the Tribunal issues its final decision on the matter of injury to Canadian production.
+The provisional period starts on the date that the preliminary determination is made and ends on the earlier of the date that the President causes the investigation in respect of the goods of a particular exporter to be terminated or the date that the Tribunal issues its final decision on the matter of injury to Canadian production.

-However, if in making a preliminary determination, the President determined that the margin of dumping of, or the amount of subsidy on, the goods is insignificant, provisional duties will not be imposed on goods of the same description imported into Canada during the provisional period.
+However, as mentioned above, if in making a preliminary determination, the President determined that the margin of dumping of, or the amount of subsidy on, the goods of an exporter is insignificant, provisional duties will not be imposed on goods of the same description imported into Canada during the provisional period.

 Provisional duties are generally calculated and assessed based on a percentage of the export price of the subject goods imported into Canada during the provisional period.
 This percentage is equal to the exporter’s margin of dumping and/or amount of subsidy, expressed as a percentage of the export price of the goods, estimated in the President’s preliminary determination.
 In some situations, specific estimated normal values, or amounts of subsidy, are provided to all exporters that provided substantially complete information to the CBSA in the preliminary investigation.
 If the exporter ships at prices below the estimated normal values, provisional duty is assessed in an amount equal to the amount by which the estimated normal value exceeds the export price.
 In the case of subsidized goods, the amount of the provisional duty is the estimated amount of subsidy.